Inversil/LTCtoOSC/README.md

 ![Touch Designer Guide](https://cdn.discordapp.com/attachments/202817364264222720/925543265757970462/touch_desinger.png)

+Once set up the video synchronization is super fast and consistent.
+You can even use the touch designer video output as your webcam, and stream live and the video feed over discord simultaniously.

 ## TODO

 Maybe instead of requiring people to install touch designer, we can make a version that can run in Touch Player, which would be more light weight.